• Your selection is empty.

 National guidelines for the Economics bachelor's degree :

-Teaching in both economics and geosciences frequently calls on mathematical modelling to help students think through the problems studied and analyze the results logically.
+Teaching in both economics and the geosciences frequently calls on mathematical modelling to help students think through the problems studied and analyze the results logically.
 What's more, many professions in economics and management, just like those in the geosciences, rely on the analysis of numerical data.

 Economic professions frequently involve writing studies or reports, requiring structured argumentation, synthesis skills and a good level of language.

-● General knowledge
+- General knowledge

 Thinking in economics is nourished by current economic, political and social events.
 Students must therefore be able to situate and understand the societal issues linked to the themes addressed during their studies.